TWeber92/TWeber92.github.io/_posts/2020-07-07-mernstack.md

 Water Access
 </label>
 ```
-Above is a readOnly input, it is not available. however for minipulable inputs you will see a
+Above is a readOnly input, it is not available for selection.
+However for manipulable inputs you will see a
 ```python
 </label>
 <input type="checkbox"